 The sidebar lists all available sections, grouped under System, Application, and User Domain (when set).
 Select a section and click Add Configuration Payload to add it to the current profile.
 You can also press ⇧⌘A on the keyboard, or double-click the section in the sidebar.

-A few domains support multiple payloads, for example the Calendar domain.
+A number of domains support multiple payloads, for example the Calendar domain.
 You can tell these domains apart by observing the + button that would appear to the right of the domain title at the top of the configuration page once the first domain payload has been added.

 Note that for multiple-payload domains, individual payloads can be collapsed and renamed for clarity.

-To remove a payload from the profile, click the - button or press ⇧⌘R on the keyboard.
+To remove a payload from the profile, click the - (minus, or dash) button or press ⇧⌘R on the keyboard.
 You may have to scroll back to the top of the payload to see the button.

 When you add a payload to a profile, the preference properties that can be set for the payload's domain are displayed as fields for you to set values on.
 Some fields may be conditionally disabled or even hidden, depending on data already entered in other fields, to avoid conflicts or clutter.